-265 Families in America (CCN) 3 Varieties of family experiences in America from European colonization to the present.
-268 Rural America (CCN) American rural institutions and culture, agricultural practices, economic developments, politics, and public policies from the colonial period to the present.
-270 American Religious History 3 See Religious Studies for description.
-271 Introduction to Latin American History - 3 Study of important social, economic, and cultural developments in Latin American history.
+265 Families in America (CCN)

+Varieties of family experiences in America from European colonization to the present.

+268 Rural America (CCN)

+American rural institutions and culture, agricultural practices, economic developments, politics, and public policies from the colonial period to the present.

+270 American Religious History 3

+See Religious Studies for description.

+271 Introduction to Latin American History

+Study of important social, economic, and cultural developments in Latin American history.
 Emphasizes the socio-economic and cultural topical developments and the political and international factors influencing the region.
+(ND:HIST)

-(ND:HIST) 320 History of Christianity 3 See Religious Studies for description.
-333 [267] U.S. Environmental History 3 History of the interrelationships of humans and the natural world in America.
+320 History of Christianity

+See Religious Studies for description.

+333 U.S. Environmental History

+History of the interrelationships of humans and the natural world in America.
 Emphasis on the emergence of the conservation and environmental movements from 1830's to the present.

-381 Australia and New Zealand 3 Comprehensive, but not exhaustive, historical comparison of Australia and New Zealand with emphasis on formation of national identity(ies).
+381 Australia and New Zealand

+Comprehensive, but not exhaustive, historical comparison of Australia and New Zealand with emphasis on formation of national identity(ies).
 Organized topically to facilitate comparisons.

+382 Canada

-382 Canada 3 Topical treatment of the history of Canada, beginning with First Nations and charting the evolution of a bi-cultural, multi-cultural nation-state.
-390 [290] Historical Research and Writing 3 Techniques and skills of historical research and writing.
+Topical treatment of the history of Canada, beginning with First Nations and charting the evolution of a bicultural, multi-cultural nation-state.

+390 Historical Research and Writing

+Techniques and skills of historical research and writing.
 Includes researching in libraries and archives, constructing thesis statements, outlining papers, building logical arguments, writing clear and concise English, using primary sources, footnoting, and copyediting.

-401/601 Archival Theory and Practice 3 Archival theory and its practical application in supervised projects utilizing the resources of the Institute for Regional Studies and University Archives.
+401/601 Archival Theory and Practice

+Archival theory and its practical application in supervised projects utilizing the resources of the Institute for Regional Studies and University Archives.

-403/603 [253] Archival Photography 3 Application of archival theory and practice to photographs, film, and video.
+403/603 Archival Photography

+Application of archival theory and practice to photographs, film, and video.
 Includes preservation and care methods of curating photographs in museums and libraries.
 Prereq: HIST 251.

-404/604 Historical Editing This course enables students to experience historical editing.
+404/604 Historical Editing

+This course enables students to experience historical editing.
 They will: research historical topics; edit manuscripts focusing on thesis statements, grammar, and footnoting; and annotate primary sources to make them accessible to the general reader.

-410/610 U.S. Intellectual History I 3 American intellectual trends in areas such as religion, education, racism, science, feminism; social and political thought; 1600-1860.
-Prereq: HIST 103, 104.
+410/610 U.S. Intellectual History I

+American intellectual trends in areas such as religion, education, racism, science, feminism; social and political thought; 1600-1860.
+Recommended prereq: HIST 103, 104.

-411/611 U.S. Intellectual History II American intellectual trends in areas such as religion, education, racism, science, feminism; social and political thought; 1860-present.
-Prereq: HIST 103, 104.
+411/611 U.S. Intellectual History II

+American intellectual trends in areas such as religion, education, racism, science, feminism; social and political thought; 1860-present.
+Recommended prereq: HIST 103, 104.

-422/622 U.S. History 1829-1917 I 3 Political, social, and economic history of the United States 1829-1877; emphasizing socioeconomic change, the Sectional Crisis, the Civil War, and Reconstruction.
+422/622 U.S. History 1829-1917 I

+Political, social, and economic history of the United States 1829-1877; emphasizing socioeconomic change, the Sectional Crisis, the Civil War, and Reconstruction.

-423/623 U.S. History 1829-1917 II 3 Political, social, and economic history of the United States 1877-1917; emphasizing industrialization, urbanization, and progressive reform.
+423/623 U.S. History 1829-1917 II

+Political, social, and economic history of the United States 1877-1917; emphasizing industrialization, urbanization, and progressive reform.

-424/624 U.S. History 1917-Present I 3 Political, social, and economic history of the United States 1917-1960; emphasizing the New Deal, the world wars, and the Cold War era.
+424/624 U.S. History 1917-Present I

+Political, social, and economic history of the United States 1917-1960; emphasizing the New Deal, the world wars, and the Cold War era.

-425/625 U.S. History 1917-Present II 3 Political, social, diplomatic, and economic history of the United States since 1960; emphasizing foreign policy, domestic developments, and socioeconomic change.
+425/625 U.S. History 1917-Present II

+Political, social, diplomatic, and economic history of the United States since 1960; emphasizing foreign policy, domestic developments, and socioeconomic change.

-431/631 The North American Plains 3 Historical treatment of the Great Plains of North America as an international region, comprising the Canadian prairies and the American plains.
+431/631 The North American Plains

+Historical treatment of the Great Plains of North America as an international region, comprising the Canadian prairies and the American plains.

-434/634 History of Environmental Science 3 Designed to acquaint students with thinkers and events influencing the history of environmental science, politics, and policy in the United States since the late 19th century.
+434/634 History of Environmental Science

+Designed to acquaint students with thinkers and events influencing the history of environmental science, politics, and policy in the United States since the late 19th century.

-436/636 American Frontier to 1850 3 Early American frontier from 1500s to mid-1800s, emphasizing Indian-White relations, colonial wars, social life in the backcountry, and exploration and settlement.
+436/636 American Frontier to 1850

+Early American frontier from 1500's to mid-1800's, emphasizing Indian-White relations, colonial wars, social life in the backcountry, and exploration and settlement.